scherzerthesis/thesis/manuscript.md

 The current standard of care for Lung adenocarcinoma patients are often a combination of several conventional chemotherapeutics including Cisplatin, Carboplatin, Paclitaxel, or Pemetrexed[@pmid:32548736].
 Fortunately for patients who have been identified to have EGFR, ALK, ROS, TRK, or BRAF (V600E) genetic alternations are often offered pathway-targeted therapies[@pmid:27283860; @pmid:24651011].
 As of late, many patients receive immunotherapy first, followed by pathway-targeted therapy after progression on immunotherapy.
 Furthermore, in the last seven years, exciting therapeutic options for _KRAS_ mutant lung cancer have been developed and tested, such as a combination of MEK-inhibition and autophagy-inhibtion, and direct inhibitors of _KRAS_ G12c and _KRAS_ G12D [@pmid:30833748; @pmid:35267628; @pmid:35167298]

-**MAPK signaling in cancer** standard activation from the top of he MAPK pathway begins with extracellular ligands (EGF, NGF, etc.) binding to Receptor-Tyrosine Kinases (RTKs).
+**MAPK signaling** standard activation from the top of he MAPK pathway begins with extracellular ligands (EGF, NGF, etc.) binding to Receptor-Tyrosine Kinases (RTKs).
 This leads to an loading of RAS with GTP, which activates RAS.
 Many RAS mutations lead to either more efficient loading of GTP or less effciency GTP hydrolysis which both serve to activate RAS.
 GTP-loaded RAS recruits and activates RAF kinases (ARAF, BRAF, CRAF) which then phosphorylates and activates MEK1/2 kinases which then phosphorylates and activates ERK1/2.
 This ultimately leads to the activation of a suite of cellular processes that are required for proliferation, differentiation, migration, and cell survival.
 Therefore, activating mutation in this pathway, from RTKs to kinases, serve to keep the pathway in a constitutively active state.
 For example, the most common mutation in _BRAF_ is V600E.
 This valine to glutamic acid substitution is located in the kinase domain and mimics phosphorylation, allowing BRAF(V600E) to become independet of upstream regulations like RAS.
 This active state drives many of the hallmarks of cancer that is required for tumor formation.
 It is important to note that oncogenic activation of the MAPK pathway differs from normal ligand-mediated pathway activation.
 For example, mitogens, such as EGF, only transiently activate the pathway even with constant ligand stimulation.
 This immediate and strong spike in pathway activation is integrated by various biological processes in the cell that results in transcription of certain target genes.
 In contrast, oncogenic signaling thru mutational activation of BRAF(V600E) results in constant kinase signaling that is integrated differently than normal pathway stimulation.
 Thus, an oncogene-specific transcriptional program is activated.

 The importance of this pathway is reflected in the strong anti-tumor responses that are seen when small molecule inhibitors are used to target various molecules involved in the MAPK pathway.
 For example, Dabrafenib and Trametinib, inhibitors of BRAF and MEK kinases, respectfully, are used in patients that harbor BRAF(V600E) melanomas and lung cancers[@pmid:34455067; @pmid:25399551].
 Although there is strong pre-clinical and clinical evidence that BRAF+MEK blockade can lead to tumor regression, not all patients respond to treatment[@pmid:35033867].
 Therefore, to see a complete response, multiple pathways need to be targeted, such as PI3K or autophagy [@pmid:25472943; @pmid:32933997; @pmid:30833748].

 Great effort has elucidated the proto-oncogenes that drive cancer formation when mutated, such as _MYC_, _RAS_, _PI3K_, and others.
 Yet we still do not fully understand the mechanistic details that determine how genes cooperate to drive cancer.

-**Genetically-engineered mouse models **Genetically-Engineered mouse models (GEMMs) of human cancer have allowed for the reproducible analysis of cancer biology driven by specific mutations frequently found in cancer patients.
+**Genetically-engineered mouse models** Genetically-Engineered mouse models (GEMMs) of human cancer have allowed for the reproducible analysis of cancer biology driven by specific mutations frequently found in cancer patients.
 These models are helpful in understanding the molecular mechanisms that drive tumor formation and testing tumor responses to targeted or immune therapies.
 Early mouse models were not engineered but instead selected inbred mouse strains that were natural hosts of tumor transplantation[@pmid:692142].
 However, these models suffer from long latencies, incomplete pentrance, and often not relevant to human cancers.
 Therefore, carcinogen-induced models such as UV, Urethane, radiation, cigarette consumption, or MNU treatment models were developed to ressemble carinogene-induced human cancers[@pmid:7987394; @pmid:25363767].After techniques were developed to genetically manipulate embryonic stem-cells came the ability to engineer mice with specific mutations that could drive tumor formation.
 Since genes involved in cancer are also important for normal mouse development, conditional gene manipulation was developed to allow for temporal control.

 The most commonly used conditional gene expression system relies on inducible transcription factors, such as tetracycline-dependent regulatory system, where the treatment of mice with doxycycline toggles gene transcriptial levels of transgenes.
 More recently, Cre-Lox recombination strategies have been utilized to get more cell type specific control.
 In this system, genes of interested are constructed to contain LoxP-sites that flank a particular genetic element and upon delivery of Cre-recombinase the DNA sequence in between LoxP sites are excised.
 With this approach, one can knockout a gene by engineering LoxP sites around critical exons, or one could induce gene transcription by flanking a strong stop signal such as a polyadenylation sequence upstream of a gene-of-interest sequence such as KRAS(G12D)[@pmid:11751630].